coin 40

 Special Labels

-Alongside percentage ratings, we apply special labels to flag notable casino characteristics at a glance.
+Alongside ratings, we apply special labels to flag notable casino characteristics at a glance.

-🆕 NEW Casino < 6 months old, <3 reviews New to our platform
+🆕 New The casino is less than 6 months old with fewer than 3 reviews New to our platform

 Example Calculation